apgeorg/Traffic-Sign-Classifier/README.md

 ## **Traffic Sign Classification**

-This project was submitted for the Udacity Self-Driving Car Nanodegree program.
-In this project I built and trained a deep neural network to classify traffic signs in Tensorflow using the German Traffic Sign Dataset.
-The goals / steps of this project are the following:
+The goal of this project was to build and train a deep neural network to classify traffic signs in Tensorflow using the German Traffic Sign Dataset.
+The steps of this project are the following:

 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set